Monkeyanator/violent-crime-visualization/README.md

 This data was then plotted using the <a href="https://developers.google.com/maps/documentation/javascript/">Google Maps Javascript API</a> on a map, and color-coded by the victim's demographic.
 Had I had more time for the project, I would have loved to have overlayed income demographics per zipcode over the graph, but this proved beyond the scope of my imminent abilities.

 <a href="http://scikit-learn.org/stable/">Scikit-learn</a>- the library I was most terrified of going into this project- felt simple to use, assuming you understood the underlying machine learning concepts (or even if you didn't, I doubt it would have been too difficult).
 I was able to train a decision tree based on the latitude-longitude pairs and the victim of the given crime.
 The visualization of this tree can be viewed in the dot.pdf file contained in the repo.
+The classifier did not perform notably well in preliminary cross-validation tests, which is not surprising due to the limited nature of the immediately available dataset.

 For future work on this dataset, I hope to incorporate census data describing the racial demographic of various areas as well as average annual income.